Frazz by Jef Mallett for September 18, 2023

 8. Td icon60

-hmofo813 Premium Member about 1 year ago
+hmofo813 Premium Member over 1 year ago

 Longship, not “longboat.”
 Those are two very different types of watercraft, and there is no such thing as a Viking longboat.
 It’s a very common mistake, but I would have expected Mallett to get it right.